 REGISTRATION OF PHONE NUMBERS

-Ytel Trust Center - This is a service provided by Ytel where we register your phone numbers with the top (3) carriers.
-By using this service we will work closely with your team to hand-pick phone numbers, set proper CNAM, and register/follow-up with the carriers through our direct channels.
-There is a greater chance of your numbers being registered and remaining "clean" by using this service.
+Ytel Trust Center - This is a fee-for-service provided by Ytel where we do the work to register your phone numbers with the top (3) carriers.
+By using this service we will work closely with your team to hand-pick phone numbers, set proper CNAM, and register/follow-up with the carriers.

-Do It Yourself - You can register phone numbers yourself by visiting FreeCallerRegistry.com - After you submit information to this website, each carrier will e-mail you independently.
+Do It Yourself - You can register phone numbers yourself by visiting FreeCallerRegistry.com - After you submit information to this website, each carrier will e-mail you independently with their individual process.

 3rd Party Apps - Many 3rd party apps exist and Ytel is looking into solutions to register phone numbers with these apps (not yet available).
 Here is a list of popular apps if you choose to contact them yourself.